 Managing employee travel expenses can increase the productivity of your employees and can increase management’s visibility into expenses in a timely manner.
-Below are three ways to help control and manage your expenser eporting process.

 Tip 1: SIMPLIFY the process.